 Anti Snoring Treatment

 Many people in Australia, including children, experience snoring and sleep apnoea.
-Although the common belief about snoring is that it is more a disorder addressed by a EENT (Ears, Eyes, Nose, Throat specialist), there are now options to alleviate the problem through your local dentist, at Dental 266.
+Although the common belief about snoring is that it is more a disorder addressed by a ENT (Ears, Nose, Throat specialist), there are now options to alleviate the problem through your local dentist, at Dental 266.

 What is Snoring?